Let's face it - handling rude customers is probably the worst part of working in customer service.

 Whatever product or service you offer, customers expect the best.

-If you deliver a substandard product, your customers will feel like you've broken the trust.
+If you deliver a substandard product, your customers will feel like you've broken the trust - and this includes your contact centre customer service.

-To mitigate this issue, make sure your quality control is first-class, and never ship untested products.
+To mitigate this issue, make sure your quality control is first-class, and never ship untested products - or deploy untrained staff.

 End inappropriate interactions before they get out of hand